Unemployment in South Korea: Measurement differences

 The methods used to measure the Korean unemployment rate, as measured by Statistics Korea, is slightly different to the method used by other OECD countries.
 The Republic of Korea's 'economically inactive' population is thought to be hiding a large number of individuals that are employed to the standards of the International Labour Organisation, but not the official Korean measurement system.
 Individuals over the age of 15 who are neither employed nor unemployed, housewives who primarily act as caregivers, students attending school, and volunteers are included in the 'economically inactive' population and do not contribute to the official unemployment rate.

 A large difference occurs when considering 'unpaid family workers'.
-In accordance with the International Labour Organisation standards, unpaid family workers who work more than one hour per week are categorised as employed.
+In accordance with the International Labour Organisation standards, unpaid family workers who work more than one hour per week are categorized as employed.
 However, the official Korean measurement will only consider unpaid family workers to be employed if they work more than 18 hours in any given week.
 The individuals who fall into this 17-hour difference between the two measurements are classified to be within the Republic of Korea's 'economically inactive' population.
-When unpaid family workers are included in calculations in accordance with the International Labour Organisation, the unemployment rate decreases by approximately 0.1 per cent and the employment rate increases by about 0.4 per cent.
+When unpaid family workers are included in calculations in accordance with the International Labour Organisation, the unemployment rate decreases by approximately 0.1 percent and the employment rate increases by about 0.4 percent.

-Under the International Labour Organisation Standards, individuals who are awaiting assignment from their companies, are seasonal workers not immediately working or who are in similar situations are considered to be employed depending on the specific company they work for.
+Under the International Labour Organisation Standards, individuals who are awaiting an assignment from their companies, are seasonal workers not immediately working or who are in similar situations are considered to be employed depending on the specific company they work for.
 In the Republic of Korea, however, all workers in those situations are considered unemployed (4000 in 2008).

 The definitions of 'job-seeking' also differ in the Republic of Korea.
 Individuals who list 'schooling' or 'higher education attendance' or 'gaining professional qualifications' as a job-seeking activity when considering their employment status would be considered to be "actively job-seeking" under the International Labour Organisation.
 However, the Republic of Korea defines those individuals as 'economically inactive', with the number amounting to approximately 600,000 individuals.